Mzwa1080/Playing-With-Matches/publish-your-code-to-the-web.md

 git push origin gh-pages
 {% endhighlight %}

 GitHub notices that you've pushed a branch called `gh-pages`, takes the HTML, CSS, and JavaScript, and publishes it.
 This can take a minute or two.
-Your RedAndGreen work is now published at https://&lt;username&gt;.github.io/RedAndGreen.
+Your Playing-With-Matches work is now published at https://&lt;username&gt;.github.io/Playing-With-Matches.

 After you've done this you should checkout the master branch again by doing: